-Ella and Nicki have 6 month exhibition at We The Curious, including conceptual designs and mock up of parts of the house.
+Ella and Nicki have 6 month exhibition at We The Curious (Bristol UK) including conceptual designs and mock up of parts of the house.

-Hugh Broughton Architects and Pearce+ develop concept designs into a buildable design.
+Hugh Broughton Architects and Pearce+ begin developing concept designs into a buildable design.

 Funding from Edward Marshall Trust for the build secured.

-Buro Happold and Hydrock join the project team and donate engineering expertise for the build.
+Buro Happold and Hydrock join the project team and donate engineering expertise.

-2020 – Ella and Nicki are part of The Watershed’s Winter Residency and explore themes of technology and sustainability within the project.
+2020 – Ella and Nicki are selected for The Watershed’s Winter Residency and explore themes of technology and sustainability.

 M Shed Square site secured and partnership with M Shed begins.

-October 2020 – Planning permission is granted by Bristol City Council.
+October 2020 – Planning permission granted by Bristol City Council.

 2021 – SCF Construct joins project team and enlists construction companies to donate materials and labour to build the house.
 They join many design team meetings to work out the details of the build.